 We need to ensure the safety of all students participating in the Bebras Australia Computational Thinking Challenge.
 As Bebras is an international challenge, your student’s information will be stored on its computer system in the Netherlands.
 At the end of each year, this information is completely deleted.
 Because the information is held overseas, all students must have parental permission to participate.

 Why do we do this?

-Each student who receives full marks in the March round of Bebras will be placed on the online Honour Roll and will receive a special certificate.
+Each student who receives full marks in the first round of Bebras will be placed on the online Honour Roll and will receive a special certificate.
 The parental consent form must be returned for your student to receive this.

 All consent forms must be returned to CSIRO at: email@example.com

-CSIRO is committed to protecting your child’s privacy in accordance with the Australian Privacy Principles contained in the Privacy Action 1988 (Cth)
+CSIRO is committed to protecting your child’s privacy in accordance with the Australian Privacy Principles contained in the Privacy Action 1988 (Cth).

 Some questions in the challenge aren’t loading for my students

 We try to ensure that each challenge, and challenge question, is compatible on every device.
 However some school firewalls can block certain questions.
 We recommend talking to your IT department before the challenge just to be sure.
 You can also reach out to us with any concerns and we’ll do our best to support you.